openstack/charm-guide/doc/source/getting-started/openstack.rst

 Create a flavor
 ---------------

-Create at least one flavor to define a hardware profile for new instances.
+Create at least one flavor to define a hardware profile for new VMs.
 Here, to save resources, we create a minimal one called 'm1.micro':

 .. code-block:: none